Pechaya Wattanamontree: Career

-On November 20, Channel 7 announced that Min decided not to renew her contract with the label.
+On November 20, 2020, Channel 7 announced that Min decided not to renew her contract with the label.
 She is currently a freelance actress.

 Personal life

 She had a relationship with businessman Pitak Spatam (Oat).

 On November 4, Min reveals that she has been single for over 4 months.
 She dated Oat Pitak for over 4 years before they broke up.

+The iCon Group case

+Pechaya was arrested on 16 October 2024 for prosecution on charges of public fraud.
+She is now detained in the Central Women's Correctional Institution pending trial after her bail request was rejected by the Criminal Court on grounds of flight risk.